whistlegraph/aesthetic-computer/README.txt

 A *new* computing environment that...
   (Technical Summary)
     - Works in updated web browsers on all major devices, including VR headsets!

+  (Technical Summary)
+    - Works in updated web browsers on all major devices, including VR headsets!